Pulchritudinous/Queue/README.md

 ## Features
 * No dependency on ordinary Magento cron job.
-* Prevents parallell queue execution.
+* Prevents parallel queue execution.
 * Support simultaneous worker execution (default 2).
 * Supports multiple methods of execution.
     - Run any worker of the same type simultaneously.
-    - Waits for any running worker of the same type to finsh.
+    - Waits for any running worker of the same type to finish.
     - Batches workers of the same type to be run simultaneously.
 * Worker error management and rescheduling.
 * Recurring worker execution.

 ## Server Configuration

-The queue.php shell file is running non-daemon mode and is ment to be running as a service with help of a processes controller like [Supervisor](http://supervisord.org/).
+The queue.php shell file is running non-daemon mode and is supposed to be running as a service with help of a processes controller like [Supervisor](http://supervisord.org/).

 ## Usage

 ### Create a new worker

-You can read more about different configurations in the `worker.xml.sample` file inside this modiles `etc` folder.
+You can read more about different configurations in the `worker.xml.sample` file inside this modules `etc` folder.

 Create a `worker.xml` file inside a modules `etc` folder
 ```xml